About Us

 Our Goal

-There have been many aspects that have been identified as challenges for Indigenous entrepreneurs and SMEs when it comes to helping them grow their business: finding employees with the right skills and qualifications, access to equity or capital, government policy, rules and regulations, access to financing, input costs, infrastructure needs.
-CCAB has also been told that access to business networks and a lack of mentorship opportunities hold back Indigenous business growth.
-These are just some of the many challenges that they face on a regular basis.
+There have been many aspects that have been identified as challenges for Indigenous entrepreneurs and SMEs, specifically with regards to growing their businesses: finding employees with the right skills and qualifications, access to equity or capital, government policy, rules and regulations, access to financing, input costs, and infrastructure needs.
+Indigenous company development is hindered, according to CCAB reports, by a lack of mentoring opportunities and restricted access to business networks.
+These are just some of the many roadblocks that they face on a regular basis.

-Our ultimate goal is to give these Indigenous entrepreneurs a curriculum that includes everyone and helps them learn in a productive way.
+Our ultimate goal is to give these Indigenous entrepreneurs an educational framework that includes everyone and helps them learn in a productive way.
 We have plans for a wide spectrum of activities, from reading to networking and everything in between!
 We strongly believe that this initiative will be the beginning of what it takes to ensure the success of the Indigenous business industry in Canada.

-Indigenous entrepreneurs are just as innovative and hard-working, if not more so, than their nonnative counterparts.
-Because they have to constantly fight for recognition in an industry that is already dominated by people with money or influence, they need to work twice as hard to be innovative.
+Indigenous entrepreneurs are just as innovative and hard-working, if not more so, than their non-native counterparts.
+This is because they have to constantly struggle for recognition in an industry that is already dominated by people with money or influence.
+They need to work twice as hard to be innovative.
 The Canadian Indigenous SME Magazine wants to bring more attention to these voices and help them get heard.
-It also has articles about how small businesses can do well.
-Additionally, our events provide a platform where indigenous business owners get the opportunity to share their success stories, which can encourage other Indigenous entrepreneurs to start their businesses while having a complete understanding and knowledge of any challenges they might face and how to overcome them to be successful in the long run.
+It also features articles about how small businesses can do well.
+Additionally, our events provide a platform where Indigenous business owners get the opportunity to share their success stories, which can encourage other Indigenous entrepreneurs to start their businesses while having a holistic understanding and knowledge of any hurdles they might face, including ways to overcome them.

 What Indigenous SME magazine will do for Indigenous entrepreneurs?

-There are many benefits that a Canadian Indigenous SME magazine will have for entrepreneurs.
-Not only will it give them the resources and knowledge they need to help them thrive in their business endeavours, but every issue of this publication will also include articles about developing and growing businesses from First Nations Inuit and Metis persons, as well as insights from industry experts themselves!
+There are many benefits that a Canadian Indigenous SME magazine has for entrepreneurs.
+Not only does it give them the resources and knowledge they need to help them thrive in their business endeavours, but every issue of this publication also includes articles about developing and growing businesses from First Nations Inuit and Metis persons, as well as insights from industry experts themselves!

 By helping indigenous people, we can create a sustainable future for their community.
 Supporting these businesses benefits everyone!